 You did not ask me what to do with those strong feelings of love.
 I am assuming you already know, but for the sake of someone else in the same situation reading this and wondering “what do I do with these feelings for this other person?“, I’ll add this.

 A strong and healthy relationship is founded on trust, honesty, attention and lots of sacrifices including putting aside our “individual good” for a “greater good” (beyond self).
-These “relationship foundations” are important not because it’s impossible to love two people at the same time, but because of the limitation of human nature — which has a limited power of attention (time, energy and resources.
+These relationship foundations are important not because it’s impossible to love two people at the same time, but because of the limitation of human nature — which has a limited time, energy and resources.

-1. Think of what is most important — this should include respecting your partner enough to protect her dignity and shield her from emotional pain and hurt.
-The “respect” you have for your wife/girlfriend/partner and the courage and maturity of mind to stand up and on the side of “greater good” (beyond your individual desires, needs and wants) is the measure of the strength of your character and person — not that you love or have strong feelings of love for two women at the same time.
+This should include respecting your partner enough to protect her dignity and shield her from emotional pain and hurt.
+The “respect” you have for your wife/girlfriend/partner and the courage and maturity of mind to stand up and on the side of “greater good” (beyond your individual desires, needs and wants) is the measure of the strength of your character and person — and not that you love or have strong feelings of love for two women at the same time.

 You do not always have to act on all the feelings and emotions you experience.
 Feelings and emotions are our access to our inner world and guide our thinking and actions.
-Emotionally intelligent and mature people have the ability to discriminate which information (from our emotions and feelings) to act on and which not to.
+Emotionally intelligent and mature people have the ability to determine which information (from our emotions and feelings) to act on, and which not to.

-You cannot have daily intimate contact with someone you have feelings for — love and care about — without experiencing a growing sexual attraction and desire/need to have sex with her.
+You cannot have daily intimate contact with someone you have feelings for (and love and care about) without experiencing a growing sexual attraction and desire/need to have sex with her.
 Even if you manage to suppress your desires, unexpressed and unacknowledged sexual attraction eventually creates tensions, anxiety, conflict and sometimes feelings of deep sadness — some of these emotional states will create sexual intimacy problems in your relationship/marriage.